retroelec/T-HMI-C64/README.md

 I use arduino-cli to upload the provided binary files to the development board:

-- Download arduino-cli for your platform (download section from https://arduino.github.io/arduino-cli/0.35/installation/), unpack the binary and place it in a directory included in the search path of executables (e.g. /usr/local/bin on a linux system).
+- Download arduino-cli for your platform (https://downloads.arduino.cc/arduino-cli/arduino-cli_latest_Linux_64bit.tar.gz), unpack the binary and place it in a directory included in the search path of executables (e.g. /usr/local/bin on a linux system).
 - You may have to install python3 and python3-serial if not already installed.
 On my linux system I had to install python3-serial:
   sudo apt install python3-serial